 A Vport cannot be parented to the port scheduler when the Vport is using a port scheduler policy.
 It is important that the user ensures that the sum of the max-rate parameter value in the port scheduler policies of all Vport instances on a specific egress Ethernet port does not oversubscribe the port's rate.
 If it does, the scheduling behavior degenerates to that of the H/W scheduler on that port.
 A Vport that uses an agg-rate, or a scheduler-policy, can be parented to a port scheduler.
-This is described in Applying aggregate rate limit to a Vport.
 The application of the agg-rate rate, port-scheduler-policy, and scheduler-policy commands under a Vport are mutually exclusive.